Mowgli: Legend of the Jungle: Production

+Music

 Release

 The film, originally titled Jungle Book: Origins, was initially set for an October 2016 release by Warner Bros.
-In December 2014, Warner Bros. shifted the date to October 2017, allowing more time for further work on the visual effects.
+Warner Bros. later shifted the date to October 2017, allowing more time for further work on the visual effects.
 In April 2016, just before the wide release of Disney's The Jungle Book, the film's release date was moved to 19 October 2018.
-In October 2017, Andy Serkis revealed the working title of the film to be Mowgli: Tales from the Jungle Book.
-In December, the official title was changed to Mowgli.
-Serkis stated that the film would be "darker" and more "serious" in tone than previous Jungle Book adaptations, thus closer to that of Kipling's original works.
-In March 2018, Serkis said first footage would be released "very soon."
+The working title of the film was Mowgli: Tales from the Jungle Book, which was later changed to Mowgli.
+Serkis stated that the film is "darker" and more "serious" in tone than previous Jungle Book adaptations, thus closer to that of Kipling's original works.
 The first trailer and a behind-the-scenes featurette premiered on 21 May 2018.

-In July 2018, it was announced that Netflix had purchased the worldwide distribution rights of the film from Warner Bros., and would set a 2019 release date, including a theatrical 3D release.
+By July 2018, Netflix purchased the worldwide distribution rights of the film from Warner Bros., who originally set the film for a 2019 release date, including a theatrical 3D release.
 At the time of the announcement, Deadline Hollywood described the film as "over-baked and over-budget" and said it allowed Warner Bros. to avoid "Pan-like box office bomb headlines" and saved them millions of dollars for not needing to promote the film.
-Speaking of the move, Serkis stated:
+Speaking of the move, Serkis commented:

-On 7 November 2018, Netflix released a new trailer for the film, announcing a new title change, Mowgli: Legend of the Jungle, as well as its limited theatrical release on 29 November 2018, and its subsequent streaming release on 7 December 2018.
-The film had its world premiere in Mumbai on 25 November 2018, the first time a Hollywood film premiered in India.
+The title was changed to Mowgli: Legend of the Jungle, and the film had limited theatrical release on 29 November 2018, followed by its subsequent streaming release on 7 December.
+The film had its world premiere in Mumbai on 25 November of the same year, the first time a Hollywood film premiered in India.